giotto-ai/giotto-time/doc/roadmap/index.rst

 `giotto-time` is a time series forecasting library in Python.
 The main novelties compared to traditional time series libraries are the following:

-- built-in feature creation step with several commonly used features already available
+- feature creation, model selection, model assessment and prediction pipeline for time series models.
-- availability of any machine learning regression model for forecasting
+- plug-and-play availability of any scikit-learn-compatible regression or classification model for forecasting.
+- minimization of standard custom loss functions for time series (SMAPE, max error, etc..)
-- easy-to-use API
+- easy-to-use scikit-learn-familiar API.

 Additionally we provide standard causality tests with a scikit-learn-like interface.